epam/edp-admin-console/documentation/add_libraries.md

     - DotNet - selecting DotNet allows using the DotNet v.2.1 and DotNet v.3.1.
     - Groovy-pipeline - selecting Groovy-pipeline allows having the ability to customize a stages logic.
 For details, please refer to the [Customize CD Pipeline](https://github.com/epam/edp-admin-console/blob/master/documentation/cicd_customization/customize-deploy-pipeline.md#customize-cd-pipeline) page.
     - Python - selecting Python allows using the Python v.3.8.
-    - Terraform - selecting Terraform allows using the Terraform different versions using tfenv.
+    - Terraform - selecting Terraform allows using the Terraform different versions via the **Terraform version manager** ([tfenv](https://github.com/tfutils/tfenv#usage)).
+EDP supports all actions available in Terraform, thus providing the ability to modify the virtual infrastructure and launch some checks with the help of linters.
+For details, please refer to the [Use Terraform Library in EDP](https://github.com/epam/edp-admin-console/blob/master/documentation/cicd_customization/terraform_stages.md#use-terraform-library-in-edp) page.
     - Other - selecting Other allows extending the default code languages when creating a codebase with the clone/import strategy.
 To add another code language, inspect the ([Add Other Code Language](add_other_code_language.md) page.

     _**NOTE**: The Create strategy does not allow to customize the default code language set._